 So far I am liking the bike but I am having some doubts now.

 The problems above still exist but I do think I have found the issue and that it is due to the front wheel quick-release skewer springs being damaged which likely happened during installation and while it is my understanding the springs don’t do anything outside of positioning the wheel, I think the overall skewer may be damaged and I will replace that and find out if that helps.

-In terms of how far the bike can go, I am able to give a better answer.
-I took the bike on a trip to Stamford from where I live and it was a twelve miles trip there and it did it on a single battery and while I did switch it back for the return trip, it did claim to have half a battery left.
+In terms of how far the bike can go, I can give a better answer.
+I took the bike on a trip to Stamford from where I live and it was a twelve miles trip there it did it on a single battery and while I did switch it back for the return trip, it did claim to have half a battery left.

 I am liking the bike so far but the issue above is still ongoing and worrying.
 For now, I have included a few more pictures of how dirty the bike is but sorry about the quality of the pictures my mobile phone sucks for them.

 Update – 150 miles later

 Not going to show the cost per mile yet as this is a little update but I am changing my mind again with this bike – I am liking it.
 I have bought a second charger and with two batteries (at roughly 150kg), I am able to make this trip pretty easily now!